lipupini/lipupini/README.md

 ngrok http 4000
 ```

-If your ngrok URL is then for example `https://f674-73-83-87-238.ngrok-free.app`, then you should be able to query `@example@f674-73-83-87-238.ngrok-free.app` from another Fediverse client.
+If your Ngrok URL is then for example `https://f674-73-83-87-238.ngrok-free.app`, then you should be able to query `@example@f674-73-83-87-238.ngrok-free.app` from another Fediverse client.